josephkb87/Beginners/Projects/RustWebApp/README.md

 _RustWebApp_

-A cross-platform desktop app made desktop using Rust, SolidJS, and Tauri.
+RustWebApp is A cross-platform desktop app made desktop using Rust, SolidJS, and Tauri.

 _Tauri_